 The Risk Matrix is reviewed at least annually and updated when necessary.
+The Risk Matrix was reviewed in the reporting period to 31 December 2016.

-Spark Infrastructure does not itself have any material exposure to economic, environmental or social sustainability risks.
-Spark manages its financial risks through the use of financial instruments as set out on pages 60 to 63 (i.e., Note 28) of the Notes to the Financial Statements (in the 2015 Annual Report).
+Spark Infrastructure's investment businesses assess and manage their own exposure to economic, environmental and social sustainability risks.
+Details of those risks are set out in the 2016 Sustainability Report.
+Spark Infrastructure manages its financial risks through the use of financial instruments as set out in Note 23 to the Financial Statements (in the 2016 Annual Report).